Header-banner-FigsBiodiversity.jpg

 How Fig Trees Support Biodiversity

 The diversity and widespread availability of fig plants have made them a prolific food source for surrounding wildlife.
 Unlike the majority of plants which produce fruit seasonally, Ficus can bear fruit all year round.
 This is owed to the unique fig–wasp relationship.
 To ensure emergent female wasps always have a fig to nest in and pollinate, the plant must continually produce fruit.
 After a fig has been pollinated, it takes roughly 1-2 months to ripen and become edible.
-This means that, when seasonal fruits are sparse, there is always a fig tree with ripe fruits for frugivores (fruit-eating species) to fall back on during leaner times.4
+This means that when seasonal fruits are sparse, there is always a fig tree with ripe fruits for frugivores (fruit-eating species) to fall back on during leaner times.4

 Figs Are A Keystone Species

-A huge variety of frugivores, from birds to squirrels, reptiles to monkeys and even our pre-human ancestors, have depended on the fig for survival.5 A study from 2001 revealed that globally, a staggering 1300 bird and mammal species consume figs, sustaining more wildlife than any other known fruit.6 Because of the critical role figs play in maintaining wildlife populations and supporting ecosystems, the plant is what’s known as a ‘keystone species’.
-In the words of tropical ecologist Daniel Janzen; “Who eats figs?
+A huge variety of frugivores, from birds to squirrels, reptiles to monkeys and even our pre-human ancestors, have depended on the fig for survival.5 A study from 2001 revealed that globally, a staggering 1300 bird and mammal species consume figs, sustaining more wildlife than any other known fruit.6 Because of the critical role figs play in maintaining wildlife populations and supporting ecosystems, the plant is known as a ‘keystone species’.
+In the words of tropical ecologist Daniel Janzen, “Who eats figs?
 Everybody”.7 For this reason, former fig biologist Rhett Harrison has argued Ficus is one of the most important plant families in tropical rainforests.1 Remove them from the forest, and you risk disrupting the entire ecosystem.

 Bringing Deforested Land Back to Life

 Ficus are an extremely resilient species and often one of the first to emerge on deforested sites.
-Attracted by the prospect of a juicy reward, frugivores flock to a fruiting fig plant, bringing with them seeds from plants they’ve eaten and encountered elsewhere.
+Attracted by the prospect of a juicy reward, frugivores flock to a fruiting fig plant, bringing seeds from plants they’ve eaten and encountered elsewhere.
 Milling around a bountiful fig tree, frugivores deposit these seeds – either in their droppings or by shedding those attached to their bodies, thus introducing a complex and diverse range of plant species back into the system.
 The result: healthy and dynamic regrowth.9

 Fig Trees Can Help Restore Land